-It’s a little bit dramatic to say that the outdoor humidity will affect the glue bonds in such a way it’s worth mentioning here, but at the same time it’s a running theme at this time of year - we get messages saying ‘my pretreatment is perfect, my room conditions are the same, my glue is fresh, and my client still lost loads of lashes the next day!’.
+It’s a little bit dramatic to say that the outdoor humidity will affect the glue bonds in such a way it’s worth mentioning here, but at the same time it’s a running theme at this time of year.
+We get messages saying ‘my pretreatment is perfect, my room conditions are the same, my glue is fresh, and my client still lost loads of lashes the next day!’.

 So what’s the issue?
 Well, glue doesn’t like extremes!
 Before it’s on the lashes or afterwards, so it’s well worth making sure that the glue is cured before your client leaves.

-Something that’s easier to overlook is that in the winter, our room can become super dry!
+Something that’s easier to overlook is that in the winter, is our room can become super dry!
 What do we do when the room gets cold?
 We turn on the heating!

-The heating can be very drying, though so we need to be careful that we’re not impacting our glue - it’s not quite as detrimental as glue drying too fast, but just like that lack of moisture caused by those clients with dryer skin, we can end up spending lots of time waiting for the glue to form any kind of bond between your extension and the natural lash.
+The heating can be very drying though, so we need to be careful that we’re not impacting our glue.
+It’s not quite as detrimental as glue drying too fast, but just like that lack of moisture caused by those clients with dryer skin, we can end up spending lots of time waiting for the glue to form any kind of bond between your extension and the natural lash.

-- Pop a damp towel on the radiator
+- Pop a damp towel on the radiator.

-- Invest in a small humidifier to have in your work space (it’s important not to have this too close to the bed as this can lead to issues with humidity being too high!)
+- Invest in a small humidifier to have in your work space (it’s important not to have this too close to the bed as this can lead to issues with humidity being too high!).